Report: Flores, McDaniels shouldn't be ruled out as Belichick replacements

 Which other coaching candidates should people monitor?

-NFL Network's Ian Rapoport and Tom Pelissero reported Saturday that "If Belichick does move on, speculation has centered on Mayo as his successor.
-That's not a guarantee, though, and other options -- particular coaches with Patriots ties, such as Josh McDaniels or Vikings defensive coordinator Brian Flores -- shouldn't be ruled out."
+NFL Network's Ian Rapoport and Tom Pelissero reported Saturday that while "speculation has centered on Mayo as (Belichick's) successor, that's not a guarantee ... and other options -- particular coaches with Patriots ties, such as Josh McDaniels or Vikings defensive coordinator Brian Flores -- shouldn't be ruled out."

 More Patriots coverage